 What is a scale calibration?

-Testing of scales is known as calibration, where accuracy is determined and renewed should results have begun to slip.
+Testing of scales is known as calibration, where accuracy is determined and renewed should results begin to slip.
 There are many industries where regular calibration is needed, such as laboratories, and inaccurate results can mean real damage to property or finances, like the logistics and shipping sectors.

 What are the benefits of precise scale calibration?